“What performance indicators do you use to measure the effectiveness of your coaching?”

 Throughout the coaching, self-rating scores improve as the clients and their manager recount particular scenarios where improvement has been seen.
 Sometimes, the clients who have mastered a particular technique, teach it to their staff or colleagues, so that the team can become more self-sufficient.

 Through these processes, it has become easier to plan and achieve professional targets and business goals.
 Additionally, as the cross-cultural competency improves, work flow and efficiency naturally improve.
 This naturally leads to more productive and inspiring work relationships.

 Author, Jennifer Kumar is an American living in Kochi, India providing cross-cultural communication coaching to Indians working with US clients.
+If you are looking for an intensive program for your team with 1:1 interaction and plenty of directed feedback to aid in individual and team communication, check out our program Managing Client Expectations.
 Contact her for more information today!